Impalement: Polish-Lithuanian Commonwealth

-The impalement was practiced on the south-eastern borders of the Republic of Poland.The punishment was applied to peasants who rebelled against their lords, but also to the nobility.
+The impalement was practiced on the south-eastern borders of the Polish-Lithuanian Commonwealth.
+The punishment was applied to peasants who rebelled against their lords, but also to the nobility.
 Ukraine was the scene of many Cossack uprisings (for example that of Severyn Nalyvaiko) crushed by the Poles.
-They most often expressed discontent of a social nature (cf. social revolt of the "Haïdamaks") such as the subjugation of the free Ukrainian peasants to the Polish lords who had carved out large estates for themselves.The most important uprising was that of Bohdan Chmielnicki-Khmelnitsky.
+They most often expressed discontent of a social nature (cf. social revolt of the "Haïdamaks") such as the subjugation of the free Ukrainian peasants to the Polish lords who had carved out large estates for themselves.
+The most important uprising was that of Bohdan Chmielnicki-Khmelnitsky.
 The hatred of the Poles and the Jews was at the origin of the pogroms perpetrated during crossings of Cossack armies.
 The echoes of this disaster reached, through Jewish traders, Western Europe and are still present in Hasidic songs.
-We know the story of the small army of the great Polish lord of Volhynia, "kniaz" (Prince) Jeremi Wiśniowiecki who, penetrating from the north, momentarily repelled the armies of Bohdan Khmelnytsky and enabled the numerous Jews to be saved.
+We know the story of the small army of the great lord of Volhynia, "kniaz" (Prince) Jeremi Wiśniowiecki who, penetrating from the north, momentarily repelled the armies of Bohdan Khmelnytsky and enabled the numerous Jews to be saved.
 The prince, a poor strategist, as Paweł Jasienica writes, following the opinion of his contemporaries, made himself known for his cruelty towards the rebellious peasants, taken prisoner (beheadings, hangings and impalements in the squares of towns and villages) but it was only the answer to the exactions committed on the noble prisoners by the Cossack chief Maksym Kryvonis (Nez Crooked).

 Aleksander Kostka-Napierski, the leader of the peasant uprising in Podhale, was impaled on a stake in 1651.

 Colonel and ataman Sukharuka, a Cossack envoy in the novel and film With Fire and Sword, and Donets, a Cossack colonel, Horpyna's brother, were sentenced to this penalty.
 This also happened to the Cossack bandurist Taras Weresaj, the hero of Jacek Komuda's novel Bohun.

 One of the most famous Polish films where the execution of this punishment can be seen is the film Pan Wołodyjowski (and the TV series Przygody pana Michała, Mr Michael's adventures), whose script was based on the Trilogy by Henryk Sienkiewicz.
 Azja Tuhaj-bejowicz was subjected to this punishment for betraying the Commonwealth in Pan Wołodyjowski.
 The method of execution in Mr. Wołodyjowski was different from the description of Jędrzej Kitowicz; the convict was strung on his back, not on his stomach (as in Jędrzej Kitowicz).